-On Christmas Day 1977, the Sex Pistols were to Huddersfield for the Sex Pistols Christmas Party.
+On Christmas Day 1977, the Sex Pistols treated the kids of Huddersfield to the Sex Pistols Christmas Party.
 All the cool children were at Ivanhoes to see the Pistols play a benefit show for the families of striking firemen and miners.

 Johnny Rotten served cake to the children of striking miners.
-They picked it up thew it back in his face.
+They did the right thing: they picked it up threw it in his face.

-Says John Lydon (nicknamed Rotten by the band’s Steve Jones on account of his teeth):
+Says John Lydon (nicknamed ‘Johnny Rotten’ by the band’s Steve Jones on account of his teeth):

 “Fantastic.
 The ultimate reward.
 One of my all-time favourite gigs.
 Young kids, and we’re doing Bodies and they’re bursting out with laughter on the ‘f*ck this f*ck that’ verse.
 The correct response: not the shock horror ‘How dare you?’
 Adults bring their own filthy minds into a thing.
 They don’t quite perceive it as a child does.
 Oh, Johnny’s used a naughty word.
 Bodies was from two different points of view.
 You’ll find that theme runs through a lot of things I write like Rise – “I could be wrong, I could be right”.
 I’m considering both sides of the argument, always.